Bicep Tendon Tear Overview

 The bicep muscle plays a crucial role in the ability to help lift, rotate and move your upper arm.
 Located on the front of the upper arm just under the shoulder, the muscles are attached to the elbow and shoulder with bicep tendons.
-Experience a bicep tendon tear, whether through fall, sports related injury or from extreme wear and tear, and strength in the upper arm can be lost and movement in the upper arm painful.
+Experience a bicep tendon tear, whether through a fall, sports related injury or from extreme wear and tear, and strength in the upper arm can be lost and movement in the upper arm painful.

 - A partial bicep tear is one that does not completely sever the tendon